Expo push notifications setup

 • The user's permission to send them push notifications.

-Do you want to use FCMv1/APNs directly, instead of through the Expo push notification service?
+Do you want to use FCM / APNs directly, instead of the Expo push notification service?

-You may need finer-grained control over your notifications, so communicating directly with FCM and APNs may be necessary.
-The Expo platform does not lock you into using Expo's application services, and the expo-notifications API is push-service agnostic.
-Learn how to "Send notifications with FCMv1 and APNs".
+If you need finer-grained control over your notifications, communicating directly with FCM and APNs may be necessary.
+Expo does not lock you into using Expo Application Services, and the expo-notifications API is push-service agnostic.
+Learn how to "Send notifications with FCM and APNs".

 Prerequisites

 The following steps described in this guide use EAS Build.
+This is the easiest way to set up notifications since your EAS project will also contain the notification credentials.
 However, you can use the expo-notifications library without EAS Build by building your project locally.

 1